cristian04/hugo-website/content/posts/kubeview.md

 On the first demo, we will see how does the architecture of a containersided application looks like when is deployed on a kubernetes cluster.

-We will scale the application up and we will expose this container as a service so we can use the benefits of K8S Load Balancing built-in capabilities.
+We will scale the application up and we will expose this container as a service so we can see the benefits of K8S Load Balancing built-in capabilities.

-Finally, the service will be also exposed externally using an _ingress controller_.
+Finally, the service will be exposed externally using an _ingress controller_.

 # Demo 2: Rolling upgrades